-Any record or beneficial owner of our common stock as of April 1, 2016 may request a copy of our Annual Report on Form 10-K filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2015, including financial statements and schedules.
+Any record or beneficial owner of our common stock as of April 7, 2017 may request a copy of our Annual Report on Form 10-K filed with the Securities and Exchange Commission for the fiscal year ended December 31, 2016, including financial statements, schedules and exhibits.
 Shareholders may also view and download a free copy of our Annual Report on Form 10-K from our web site at www.intelsys.com.
-Any request for the Form 10-K should be in writing addressed to: Bonnie L. Herron, Intelligent Systems Corporation, 4355 Shackleford Road, Norcross, Georgia 30093.
+Any request for the Form 10-K should be in writing addressed to: Karen J. Reynolds, Intelligent Systems Corporation, 4355 Shackleford Road, Norcross, Georgia 30093.
 We will provide copies of any exhibits to the Form 10-K upon request and upon the payment of our reasonable expenses in furnishing such exhibits.